-The State Council of Higher Education for Virginia has selected Dr. Sabita Manian, a Lynchburg College professor of international relations and political science, for an Outstanding Faculty Award.
+The State Council of Higher Education for Virginia has selected Dr. Sabita Manian, a University of Lynchburg professor of international relations and political science, for an Outstanding Faculty Award.

 As the highest honor that the Commonwealth of Virginia gives to professors at public and private colleges and universities, Outstanding Faculty Awards recognize superior accomplishments in teaching, research, and public service.

-“Dr. Manian’s commitment to and accomplishment in fulfilling Lynchburg College’s mission is evident through her dynamic pedagogy and outstanding preparation of students for a global society as conscientious citizens,” said LC President Dr. Kenneth R. Garren, who nominated Dr. Manian.
+“Dr. Manian’s commitment to and accomplishment in fulfilling University of Lynchburg’s mission is evident through her dynamic pedagogy and outstanding preparation of students for a global society as conscientious citizens,” said LC President Dr. Kenneth R. Garren, who nominated Dr. Manian.
 “In my nearly 54 years as professor, academic dean and president, I must say in summation that Dr. Sabita Manian is one of the most brilliant, accomplished, and inspirational individuals I have ever met.”

 Dr. Manian has taught at LC since 2001.
 She has received two of the College’s top awards to faculty, the Shirley E. Rosser Award for Excellence in Teaching and the Thomas C. Allen Award for Excellence in Academic Advising.